Tencent shuts down its rival to Amazon's Twitch as China's crackdown on tech continues | News Channel 3-12

 By Laura He, CNN Business

-Tencent is shutting down its game streaming service, in another sign that China’s sweeping campaign on Big Tech and a crackdown on the live streaming industry has sharply slowed growth at some of the country’s most powerful internet companies.
+Tencent is shutting down its game streaming service, the latest retreat by Big Tech in the face of a sweeping crackdown by Chinese regulators that has sharply slowed growth at some of the country’s most powerful internet companies.

-Penguin Esports was established by Tencent in 2016 and mainly focuses on game live streaming, including broadcasts of esports competitions, similar to Amazon’s Twitch service.
-It owns streaming rights to several of Tencent’s hit games in the country, such as Honor of Kings and League of Legends.
+Penguin Esports was established by Tencent in 2016 and is similar to Amazon’s Twitch service.
+It owns streaming rights to several of Tencent’s hit games in the country, such as Honor of Kings and League of Legends, as well as esports competitions.

 But Penguin Esports hasn’t come close to becoming a dominant market player.
 Nasdaq-listed Huya and Douyu are currently leading China’s video game streaming wars, accounting for more than 70% of the market, according to the country’s antitrust regulator.
 Tencent also owns a major stake in Huya and Douyu separately.